hgducharme/SQL-Basics/the_join_family_operators/outer_join.md

 You can also abbreviate the `RIGHT OUTER JOIN` to just `<LEFT/RIGHT> JOIN` and it will produce the same results.
 On top of that, the `OUTER` join can also be combined with the `NATURAL JOIN` by joining relations like this: `NATURAL <LEFT/RIGHT> OUTER JOIN`.

 In our previous query, we checked to see if a tuple in the `Review` table matched the tuple in the `Movie` table.
-Now what if we wanted to do it the other way arround?
+Now what if we wanted to do it the other way around?
 For example, check to see if a tuple in the `Movie` table matches a tuple in the `Review` table.
 You might assume that we could just switch the relations around and put `Movie` on the right, and `Review` on the left.
 However, SQL actually has a counterpart to the `RIGHT OUTER JOIN` operator, and it is the `LEFT OUTER JOIN`.

 It would look like this: